Pasolini (2019; Abel Ferrara)

 This film feels icy to the touch, and then suddenly Ferrara will make a bold aesthetic gesture, like dropping the needle on a Staples Singers song.
 Too often, those warring tones clash with a loud clunk.
 An overuse of cheesy dissolves and smeary slow-motion shots does not help.

-Still, fantastic ideas occasionally peak out beneath the ponderousness.
-Willem Dafoe can conjure a scathing intensity in a vacuum, but the best moments here recreate scenes from Pasolini’s final, unfilmed screenplay.
+Still, fantastic ideas occasionally peek out beneath the ponderousness.
+Dafoe can conjure a scathing intensity in a vacuum, but the best moments here recreate scenes from Pasolini’s final, unfilmed screenplay.
 It makes you wish that Ferrara had fully followed that bawdily existential muse instead of birthing this austere and academic biopic.